MicrosoftDocs/power-platform/power-virtual-agents/configuration-add-skills.md

 >[!NOTE]
 >Power Virtual Agents only supports Skills built using [Bot Framework SDK version 4.7](/azure/bot-service/skills-conceptual?view=azure-bot-service-4.0)

 Before registering the Skill, provide the bot's ID to your Skills developer to authorize the bot to call actions in the Skill.
+[Learn more about Skill allowlist](https://go.microsoft.com/fwlink/?linkid=2123148).

 **Add bot to Skill's allow list:**